-In the middle range are the trends of sharing and 2nd life business models (relevance: 58%), increasing luxury casualization, democratization and public luxury (relevance: 50%).
-They will find their way and position.
-To quote Andreas Henke from the INLUX / KEYLENS NEO Luxus study: “If there are business models for sharing and 2nd life, then they will also work - until I realize in the crisis that I have only borrowed .
-It has no substance; it’s ultimately against human evolution. ”
+In the midfield are the trends Sharing and XNUMXnd Life business models (relevance: XNUMX%), increasing luxury casualization, democratization to Public Luxury (relevance: XNUMX%).
+These will find their way and their position.
+To quote Andreas Henke from the INLUX/KEYLENS NEO Luxury Study: "If there are business models for sharing and XNUMXnd-life, they will work - until I realize at some point in the crisis that I have only borrowed.
+That has no substance; it's ultimately against human evolution."

 The seventh trend is that of individualization, customization, co-creation (relevance: 75%).
-This will continue to be authorized.
-However, whether in the pole position and in the form in which we know it remains questionable.
-Because we have seen for ourselves that other needs are currently in the foreground.
+This will continue to have its justification.
+However, whether it will be in pole position and in the form in which we know it remains questionable.
+After all, we have seen for ourselves that other needs are currently in the foreground.

 Success factors for navigating into a next normal

 Specifically, the following three guard rails can set the framework for the next normal:

 1. Ecological and social sustainability

-Companies should fulfill their corporate duty more than ever.
-As corporate citizens, take responsibility for the community and the environment in which they operate.
-All in all, act in a socially responsible manner, treat internal and external stakeholders respectfully, and offer services and products that do not fire the narcissistic force, but have a positive effect on the ecosystem.
+More than ever, companies should fulfill their corporate duty.
+As corporate citizens, they should take responsibility for the community and environment in which they operate.
+In sum, they should act in a socially responsible manner, treat internal and external stakeholders with respect, and offer services and products that do not fuel narcissistic power, but instead have a positive effect on the ecosystem.

-Digitization is an important driver and enabler for the next normal.
-Even before Corona, the elementary function and integration of digital elements became apparent.
-Whether for the consumer or company in terms of products, communication, distribution or processes.
-The following questions should be asked: Which analog formats, parts of the value chain exist and which can be digitized and how?
+Digitization is an important driver and enabler for the Next Normal.
+Even before Corona, the elementary function and integration of digital elements was becoming apparent.
+Whether for consumers or companies in the sense of products, communication, distribution or processes.
+Here, the question should be asked: Which analog formats, parts of the value chain exist and which can be digitized and how?
 How can a personalized marketing experience be created?
-How can consumers be reached and excited by e-commerce options?
-Investments should therefore be shifted to digital.
+How can consumers be reached and excited through e-commerce options?
+Investments should thus be shifted to the digital.